Can two vegans survive a year living in Hanoi?

 A common discussion, debate and argument we had and often overheard was about dog meat.
 The older generations saw dog meat the same as any other meat, although it is generally eaten on special occasions.
-It was clear to see that opinions are changing and younger generations were less likely to follow their elders.
+It was clear to see that opinions were changing and younger generations were less likely to follow their elders’ traditions.
 Whether this was a change in morals or influenced by international media, it was hard to tell.

 More Than Just Dogs

-The first few months spent in Hanoi, we found the food culture shocking.
-It’s hard not to when you see the quantity and variety of meat displayed and killed in the streets.
+As a vegan Hanoi was a fascinating but pretty shocking place.
+We are well travelled but we had never seen the quantity and variety of meat displayed and killed in the streets.
 The first time we saw dog, cat or any exotic animal meat my immediate reaction was that it was completely wrong and we should do something to stop it.

-Many friends and family have asked how an animal activist could live somewhere like Vietnam?
-My response is always that not living or visiting a country will not change it’s practises.
+Many friends and family have asked how an animal activist could live somewhere like Vietnam.
+My response is always that not living in or visiting a country will not change its practices.
 In fact quite the opposite.
 If you want to change something then you need to address it.
 Hanoi gave us more pride and determination with our vegan lifestyle than ever before.
 It made us all the more aware of what is going on around the world.
-We know that through conversations and rants we changed some opinions and hopefully saved some animals’ lives.
-If every Veggie travelling abroad can convert one person then it’s a good start!
+We know that through conversations we changed some opinions and hopefully saved some animals’ lives.
+If every vegan travelling abroad can convert one person then it’s a good start!